Windows Media Video (WMV) Network Streaming Implementation Guide¶

 Begin by setting up the core video capture component in your application:

-// Configure basic capture settings (adjust as needed)
+// Configure basic capture settings (device selection, mode, etc.)

 // ...